munificent/craftinginterpreters/book/methods-and-initializers.md

 If we aren't inside any class declaration at all, the module variable `currentClass` is `NULL`.
-When the compiler begins compiling a class, it pushes a new ClassCompiler onto that implict linked stack:
+When the compiler begins compiling a class, it pushes a new ClassCompiler onto that implict linked stack.

 ^code create-class-compiler (2 before, 1 after)

 The memory for the ClassCompiler struct lives right on the C stack, a handy capability we get by writing our compiler using recursive descent.
-At the end of the class body, we pop that compiler off the stack and restore the enclosing
+At the end of the class body, we pop that compiler off the stack and restore the enclosing one.
-one:

 ^code pop-enclosing (1 before, 1 after)

 When an outermost class body ends, `enclosing` will be `NULL`, so this resets `currentClass` to `NULL`.
-Thus to see if we are inside a class -- and thus inside a method -- we simply check that module variable:
+Thus to see if we are inside a class -- and thus inside a method -- we simply check that module variable.

 ^code this-outside-class (1 before, 1 after)